The Federal Insurance Contributions Act (FICA) is the means by which Social security and Medicare are funded in the US.

 Do nonresident aliens have to pay FICA tax?

-If you’re a nonresident in the US you may be exempt from Social security and Medicare taxes (FICA).
+If you’re a nonresident in the US you may be exempt from Social Security and Medicare taxes (FICA).

 The FICA exemption period covers your first 5 calendar years of physical presence in the US if you are a full-time student at a US educational institution.
 You are exempt for your first 2 years if you are not a full-time student.